V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 Here is how i failed, and then how i solved the challenge.

-We understand that we can inject commands in the hostname filed by escaping the `cat /etc/hosts | grep` field, by piping it or using semicolon or other similiar way.
+We understand that we can inject commands in the hostname filed by escaping the `cat /etc/hosts | grep` field, by piping it, using semicolon or other similiar way.

-We found how exploit it, now it's time to enumerate and retrieve the flag.
+We found how to exploit it, now it's time to enumerate and retrieve the flag.

 #### Exploitation - Enumerate and Fail